jjmchew/jjmchew.github.io/TS240/01-initialNotes.md

 ## Structural typing
-- structural typing is where the compiler compares two types by looking the properties and types of properties (not the names of the types)
+- structural typing is where the compiler compares two types by looking at the properties and types of properties (not the names of the types)
   - i.e., `type Student = {name: string, age: number}` is the same as `type Engineer = {name: string, age: number}`
   - a type `Student` can be assigned to `Engineer` as long as `Student` has at least the same members and properties as `Engineer`
   - Note:  if an object with additional properties is assigned to another type with *less* properties, those extra properties will not be accessible in the new type (according to TS compiler)